-April-August.
-Working process with detail plan and pre-project of BSAP are continued.
+June - August.
+Working process with detail plan and pre-project of floating pavilions were continued.

 September.
-Presentation of BSAP in Gdansk, in frame of conference Baltic Sea Cultural Gathering
+Presentation of BSAP in Poland, Gdansk, in frame of conference Baltic Sea Cultural Gathering.

 October.
 Consultations with the Polish architects concerning changes in the detail plan requested by the Heritage Department of Estonia.